pgrlq7/pierre_mcp_server/README.md

 Compare my performance before and after equipment changes.

 Identify my most and least consistent months for training.

+How do weather conditions correlate with my workout performance?

+Find patterns between temperature and my running pace.
 ```

 ## Features